 - Check the general condition of your tires.
 Do they look like they’re in good condition?
 Or do they look like they need some work?
 If they look like they need some work, or you’re not sure, I advise you to take your car to a repair shop or tire shop and have them checked out.

 - Check the tread and how evenly (or unevenly) the tires are wearing.
 Do they need a rotation?
 Do any of them need to be replaced?
 You should have your tires rotated regularly, but if it’s been awhile or your tires could use it, have them rotated before a summer road trip.
 Even more importantly, check and replace any tires whose tread has worn down too low.

 - Check tire air pressure.
 This is one you can definitely do on your own, but you can also get a free air pressure check at many gas stations and tire service centers.
 Keeping your tires properly inflated prevents premature wear on them and can improve fuel efficiency.

 - Check your spare tire.
 First, make sure you have a spare tire!
 Next, make sure it is in good condition and ready to go if you need to use it.

 - Check your tools for (and knowledge of!) changing a tire.
 Getting a flat tire on your road trip can be very frustrating.
 Thankfully, it’s an easy fix, as long as you (or someone with you) knows how to change a tire.
-There are endless articles and videos online that can teach you how to do this, or you can view the key steps here.
+There are endless articles and videos online that can teach you how to do this, or you can view by searching over internet.